ByAUJay

 Key Features

-- Usually involves a liquidity pool with token pairs
+- Typically features a liquidity pool containing token pairs

-- Can include vesting schedules for founders and investors
+- May have vesting schedules set up for founders and investors

 Advantages